niccolo246/Extended_nnUNet/README.md

 We here concentrate on training demonstrations using the 3D full-resolution configuration for the UNet architecture variant.

-Run the following depending on which architecture one wishes to experiemnt training with:
+Run the following depending on which architecture one wishes to experiment training with:

 ##### Residual UNet:
 For FOLD in [0, 1, 2, 3, 4], run: